Jennifer Klein (soccer coach)

-Jennifer Klein (born June 20, 1984) is an American college soccer coach who is the current head coach at Michigan.
+Jennifer Klein (born June 20, 1984) is an American college soccer coach who was head coach at Michigan.

 Playing career

 Klein played as a midfielder for the Arizona Wildcats from 2002 to 2005.

 Coaching career

 UNLV

 On June 15, 2010, Klein was promoted to head coach of the UNLV women's soccer program after the departure of Kat Mertz who left for Texas.

 Washington State

 On March 1, 2012, Klein was named an assistant coach of the Washington State women's soccer program.

 USC

 On January 17, 2014, Klein was named an assistant coach of the USC Trojans women's soccer program.
 On May 26, 2015, Klein was promoted to associate head coach at USC.

 Michigan

 On February 28, 2018, Klein was named the new head coach of the Michigan Wolverines women's soccer program.
 On September 21, 2021, Michigan announced they extended Klein's contract through the 2025 season.